akshita516/Blog-website/README.md

 Full-Stack Blog Application

 A dynamic and responsive blog platform built with **React**, **Express.js**, **MongoDB**, and **Multer**.
 Users can create, edit, and delete posts, upload profile pictures, and explore content by category.
+The actual code is pushed into the master branch of this repository.

 ---